briankoser/sfc-listeners-guide/episodes/0074-dark-knight-rises-prophecies.md

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/07/episode-74-dark-knight-rises-prophecies/#t=39:44">39:44</a>
-  <span class="quote-context tag is-size-6">Talking about Batman's future in the DC movies</span>
+  <span class="quote-context is-size-6">Talking about Batman's future in the DC movies</span>
   <q class="matt">What if he is the villain in the Superman movie?
 Not the new one [<i class="work-title">Man of Steel</i>].</q>
   <q class="ben">But then Superman would have to win and that would suck.</q>
   <q class="matt">What if he kills Superman?</q>